MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/campaign.md

 A numeric score that indicates whether your landing page is likely to provide a good experience to customers who click your ad and land on your website.

 > [!NOTE]
-> Landing Page User Experience is equivalent to the **Landing Page Experience** label used in the Bing Ads web application.
+> Landing Page User Experience is equivalent to the **Landing Page Experience** label used in the Microsoft Advertising web application.

 A score of 3 is Above Average; a score of 2 is Average; and a score of 1 is considered Below Average.